Early postcard circa 1905

 Invite to Andrew Carnegie to the opening (he couldn’t make it…)

-And still a little of the original tiling left…
+And still some of the original tiling left…

 Early catalogues of books held at the library